AFI Film Readers, published in cooperation with the American Film Institute, focus on important issues and themes in film and media scholarship

 Characters are central to our experiences of screened fictions and invite a host of questions.
-The contributors to Screening Characters draw on archival material, interviews, philosophical enquiry, and conceptual analysis in order to give new, thought-provoking answers to these queries.
+The contributors to Screening Characters draw on archival material, interviews, philosophical inquiry, and conceptual analysis in order to give new, thought-provoking answers to these queries.
 Providing...

 Steven Jacobs, Eva Hielscher, Anthony Kinik